uhstray-io/.github/profile/README.md

 ## 🙋‍♀️ What is [Uhstray.io](https://www.uhstray.io/)?

-Uhstray.io, LLC | Worker Owned | Not For Profit is organized for development, educational, and scientific purposes.
+Uhstray.io, LLC | Worker Owned is organized for development, educational, and scientific purposes.

 - We’re building business-as-code!
 A Secure and AI driven private cloud business solution, that let’s you own and curate your own data, especially designed to accelerate small business and startups!
 - If you want to follow the project check out the business-as-code [Github repository](https://www.github.com/uhstray-io/business-as-code).
 We’re looking for contributors and members to our general council.